Raid on Canso (1776)

-The Raid on Canso took place on 22 September – November 22, 1776 during the American Revolutionary War.
-The raid involved American Continental Navy captain John Paul Jones attacking Canso, Nova Scotia (now part of Canada) and the surrounding fishing villages.
+The Raid on Canso took place on 22 September–22 November 1776 during the American Revolutionary War.
+The raid involved American Continental Navy Captain John Paul Jones attacking Canso, Nova Scotia, and the surrounding fishing villages.

 Background

-During the American Revolution, American forces and privateers regularly attacked Nova Scotia by land and sea.
+During the American Revolutionary War, American forces and privateers regularly attacked Nova Scotia by land and sea.
 American privateers devastated the maritime economy by raiding many of the coastal communities, such as the numerous raids on Liverpool and on Annapolis Royal.

 George Washington's Marblehead Regiment raided Charlottetown, now in Prince Edward Island, on 17 November 1775, and three days later they raided Canso Harbor.